openimagingdata/FindingModelForge/README.md

 - Target Python version 3.12
 - Use type hinting as extensively as possible
-- Use environment variables for configuration; propose to use [python-decouple](https://github.com/HBNetwork/python-decouple) to load configuration from the environment
+- Use environment variables for configuration; propose to use [pydantic-settings](https://docs.pydantic.dev/latest/concepts/pydantic_settings/) to load configuration from the environment
-- Where possible, pull prompt definitions out into non-code files ([Jinja2 templates](https://jinja.palletsprojects.com/en/stable/templates/))
+- Where possible, pull prompt definitions out into non-code files ([Jinja2 templates](https://jinja.palletsprojects.com/en/stable/templates/)); see `findingmodelforge.prompt_templates`

 ### Preferred Libraries